 HIV/AIDS and African Americans

-In the US, the HIV/AIDS epidemic is a health crisis for blacks/African Americans.
-At all stages of HIV/AIDS - from HIV infection to death with AIDS - blacks/African Americans are disproportionately affected: accounting for a higher proportion of new HIV diagnoses and people living with HIV, compared to other races/ethnicities.
-In 2017, blacks/African Americans accounted for 13% of the US population, but 43% of new HIV diagnoses in the US and dependent areas.
+The HIV/AIDS epidemic is a health crisis for black in the US.
+From HIV infection to death with AIDS, blacks are disproportionately affected, accounting for 13 percent of the US population, but 43 percent of new HIV cases.
 See the fact sheet HIV and African Americans

 Ryan White and State-Funded Programs